ranidspace/fortune-mod-homestuck/README.md

 makepkg -si
 ```

-On other systems you can use the included Makefile
+On other Linux distros (maybe MacOS, untested) you can use the included Makefile

 ```bash
 make